 Brittany Cassidy, Ph.D.

-Trever (Jon on paper) Ojeda is a first-year graduate student in the Social Cognition lab.
+Trever (Jon on paper) Ojeda is a second-year PhD student in the Social Cognition Lab.
 In global terms, he is interested in researching facial perception, aging, and group membership.
 Specifically, his current interests within these areas involve exploring the influence group membership, stereotype use, and healthy aging have on perceived information (i.e., traits, expressions).
 Outside of research he enjoys hiking, camping, swimming, cooking, and reading.

 Undergraduate Research Assistants

 Jenna Berry, Grace Clark, Shelby DeGroat, Brendan Diaz, Reggie Glenn, Zoe Lambeth, Shima Mohamed, Allison O'Brien, Kennedy Pass, Saniqua Seay, Mery Youssef